59 University Road, Belfast, Co Antrim, BT7 1NF is a Grade Record Only listed building in the Belfast local planning authority area, Northern Ireland.

 Description

-To the left-hand side of the rear (west) elevation is a large, full-height stairwell return shared with number 57, which spans across part of its elevation also.
-To the west face of the return is a sash window (much as the front) at the first half-landing level, with another, slightly shorter, at the second half-landing level.
-On the ground floor of the north face of the return is a doorway with a recent security door leading to the stairwell and giving access to the ground floor flat of number 59 (and that of number 57).
-Immediately to the right of this doorway is a single-storey flat-roofed projection in brick, which houses the dustbins belonging to each of the three flats of number 55.
-The south face of the return repeats the arrangement of the north face but with a small sash window to the right at both first and second floor levels (both with Georgian panes 4/2).
+To the left-hand side of the rear, west-facing elevation there is a large full-height stairwell return shared with number 57, spanning across part of that building's elevation as well.
+On the west face of this return there is a sash window, broadly matching those on the front, at first half-landing level, and another slightly shorter one at second half-landing level.
+On the north face of the return, to the left at ground floor level, there is a doorway with a recent security door giving access to the stairwell and to the ground floor flats of numbers 57 and 59.
+Immediately to the right of this doorway is a single-storey flat-roofed brick projection housing the dustbins for the three flats of number 55.
+The south face of the return mirrors the arrangement of the north face, but with a small sash window with Georgian panes (four-over-two) at both first and second floor levels.
+To the right of the return on the rear façade of the main body of the building there are two windows on each floor; the right-hand window on each floor is the larger, and those on the second floor are shorter than those below.
+The ground floor windows are covered with security grilles, while those on the upper floors have Georgian-paned sash frames (first floor: four-over-two and six-over-six; second floor: four-over-two and six-over-three).
+The entire rear elevation is rendered and painted to match the upper floors of the front, with quoins to the right as at the front.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.